-How to exercise outside this winter
+How to exercise outside during winter

 Exercise can be hard enough.
 Doing it outside during the winter time can really cause you to pause and consider pushing those fitness goals back until the Spring.